McFranko/FrankocoinCore/readme.md

             }\
     -   The hash of this transaction would be:\
             004718a42c7c663804e2c5779927e591
-    -   The previous transaction is to verify that I am not going into debt by overspending.
+    -   The previous transaction is to verify that you are not going into debt by overspending.
 The receiver should be able to make a hash of the previous transaction and then check if it is on the blockchain.
 If it has been recorded, that means coins have been received, and that someone is in posession of them.
-3. The transaction's script, my public key, the signature, and the hashes of the transactions being sent to a node, and wait for it to be processed and incorporated into the block.
+3. The transaction's script, your public key, the signature, and the hashes of the transactions  sent to a node, and wait for it to be processed and incorporated into the block.
 The transaction script would also be sent to the receiver.
 4. The receiver posesses transaction script, and makes a hash out of it.
-If a hash show up on the blockchain, that means that it's validated and they can repeat the same process to be able to do with their coin as they please.
+If a hash show up on the blockchain, that means that it's validated and they can repeat the same process with their coins.

 On the node's side of this, they would be checking to make sure that all the previous transaction hashes that were sent have not already been sent, and are